smudge/decks/railsconf-2022/slides.md

 <!--
 ...webvalve.

-what webvalve lets us do is define fake versions of any external service or app, and it will automatically route all web traffic to the fakes.
+what webvalve lets us do is define fake versions of external apps, and it will automatically route all web traffic to the fakes.

+It's built on top of WebMock, if you're familiar with that gem.
 -->

 ---